9rum/flatflow/README.rst

 To use Chronica, make the following modifications to your program:

 #.
 Make your data set inherit from Chronica's data set class instead of existing data set class:
-   e.g., For PyTorch, use ``chronica.torch.utils.data.Dataset`` instead of ``torch.utils.data.Dataset``.
+   *e.g.*, For PyTorch, use ``chronica.torch.utils.data.Dataset`` instead of ``torch.utils.data.Dataset``.

 #.
 Overwrite ``__sizeof__`` in your data set, which represents the relative size of each data sample:
-   e.g., For video data sets, the relative size of each data sample is determined by the number of frames.
+   *e.g.*, For video data sets, the relative size of each data sample is determined by the number of frames.
    Thus, you can overwrite ``__sizeof__`` using OpenCV as follows.

    .. code-block:: python